fntneves/laravel-transactional-events/README.md

 });
 ```

 The transaction in the above example may fail for several reasons.
-For instance, it may fail in the `orderTickets` method or in the payment service or just simply due to a deadlock.
+For instance, an exception may occur in the `orderTickets` method or in the payment service.
+Also, it can fail simply due to a deadlock.

-A failure will rollback database changes made during the transactionk.
-However, the `OrderWasProcessed` event is actually dispatched and eventually will be executed.
+A failure will rollback database changes made during the transaction.
+However, this is not true for the `OrderWasProcessed` event, which is actually dispatched and eventually executed.
+Considering that this event may result in sending a confirmation e-mail to an user, managing it the right way becomes mandatory.

-The purpose of this package is to ensure that events are dispatched **if and only if** the transaction in which they were dispatched commits.
-According to the example, this package guarantees that the `OrderWasProcessed` event is not dispatched if the transaction does not commit.
+The purpose of this package is to ensure that events are actually dispatched **if and only if** the transaction in which they were dispatched succeeds.
+According to the example, this package guarantees that the `OrderWasProcessed` event is not dispatched if the transaction fails.

-However, when events are dispatched out of transactions, they will bypass the transactional layer, meaning that it will be handled by the default Event Dispatcher.
+Please note that events dispatched out of transactions will bypass the transactional layer, meaning that it will be handled by the default Event Dispatcher.
 This is true also for events that where the `$halt` parameter is set to `true`.

 ## Installation